lblod/dm-count-report-generation-service/README.md

 This service just uses node and not mu-javascript-template because:

 * When this project was started it was posed that **federated queries** would be necessary.
 For this the comunica library is needed and this is not included in mu-javascript template.
 * This function contains many queries which can be difficult to debug.
-Making the same queries using javascript templates would be very difficult to maintain.
+Making the same queries using javascript templates would be very difficult to maintain and to develop.
+Basically I did not dare to develop this without some type of validation, checking and defensive programming.
 * No type safe query functions in mu-javascript-template

 Because it's a PoC it's **simpler** than mu-javascript template.
 Hence the container size of just 67MB compared to mu-javascript-template's 456MB.

-It should also be stressed that for INSERT queries a custom fetch function is used so comunica uses the same headers (`mu-auth-sudo:true`, `Content-Type: application/x-www-form-urlencoded`, `Accept: application/json`) and request structure (POST method, url endpoint in the body and the query using URL encoding) as mu-auth-sudo.
+It should also be stressed that for INSERT queries a custom fetch function is used so comunica uses **the same headers** (`mu-auth-sudo:true`, `Content-Type: application/x-www-form-urlencoded`, `Accept: application/json`) and request structure (POST method, url endpoint in the body and the query using URL encoding) **as mu-auth-sudo**.

 ### Job templates and jobs

 ABB uses the Mu semtech higher order framework.
 In this framework the concept of 'jobs' exists which models an amount of work.
 For each job a corresponding job resource in the database exists with a status.

-Eventually delta processing will be included.
+Eventually delta processing will need be included.
 When a delta changes a job the service should be able to react to it.

 In this microservice two kinds of jobs exist; each of which are associated with a mu-semtech compatible job resource in the jobs graph of the database connected to the report writing endpoint.